Khyber Pass: Recent history

-This increasingly unstable situation in northwest Pakistan, made the US and NATO broaden supply routes, through Central Asia (Turkmenistan, Uzbekistan and Tajikistan).
+This increasingly unstable situation in northwest Pakistan made the US and NATO broaden supply routes, through Central Asia (Turkmenistan, Uzbekistan and Tajikistan).
 Even the option of supplying material through the Iranian far southeastern port of Chabahar was considered.

-In 2010, the already complicated relationship with Pakistan (always accused by the US of hosting the Taliban in this border area without reporting it) became tougher after the NATO forces, under the pretext of mitigating the Taliban's power over this area, executed an attack with drones over the Durand line, passing the frontier of Afghanistan and killing three Pakistani soldiers.
-Pakistan answered by closing the pass on 30 September which caused a convoy of several NATO trucks to queue at the closed border.
+In 2010, the already complicated relationship with Pakistan (accused by the US of hosting the Taliban in this border area without reporting it) became tougher after the NATO forces, under the pretext of mitigating the Taliban's power over this area, executed an attack a helicopter attack across the Durand Line, crossing the international border between Afghanistan and killing three Pakistani soldiers in an airstrike by two American assault helicopters.
+In a stern rebuke, Pakistan closed the pass to NATO supply trucks on 30 September in protest.
+Thus caused a convoy of several NATO trucks to queue at the closed border.
 This convoy was attacked by extremists apparently linked to Al Qaida which caused the destruction of more than 29 oil tankers and trucks and the killing of several soldiers.

-NATO chief members had to issue a formal apology to the Pakistani government so the supply traffic at this pass could be restored.
+A cross-border probe later found that the operators of the American helicopters had mistakenly concluded that the Pakistani soldiers – who had fired warning shots from their rifles – were insurgents.
+That led to apologies from the U.S.–led coalition forces in Afghanistan and top NATO and U.S. officials.

 In August 2011, the activity at the Khyber pass was again halted by the Khyber Agency administration due to the more possible attacks of the insurgency over the NATO forces, which had suffered a period of large number of assaults over the trucks heading to supply the NATO and ISAF coalitions all over the frontier line.
-This instability made the Pakistan Oil Tanker Owners Association demand more protection from the Pakistani and US government threatening not to supply fuel for the Afghan side.